 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Update: One or more card offers in this post are no longer available.
+Here’s our full advertising policy: How we make money.Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.
 This page includes information about the Discover it® Cash Back that is not currently available on Million Mile Secrets and may be out of date.
 Citi is an MMS advertising partner.

 If you have a Citibank credit card you will soon be able to access your Equifax FICO score for free!

 Even if you don’t have a Citi card, I’ll show you how you can monitor your credit for free.

 Your credit score is a number that reflects your ability to pack back loans.
 Banks use your credit score to determine whether or not they should approve you for a credit card, home loan, car loan, and more.